First check to see if you can fix the problem. Following are some frequently

 Service the alarms when things are settled down.
 When you are all done,

-inform the shift leader that the cryotarget is ready so the shift leader
+inform the shift leader that the cryotarget is ready.

 Don't forget to log the target IOC reboot in halog.

-To start the target control software, logon to cryotarg
+To start the target control software, logon on to the target PC

-you need to get remember the password during the training.
+you need to get the password during the training (also on the wall in

-Type `cd $GUI' to get to the correct directory, then launch
+Type `cd Screens' to get to the correct directory, then launch

 background, messages need to go to this window.
-A GUI labelled
+The main target GUI

-Now back on your original `tgtgui' GUI, click on the
+Now on the main target GUI, click on the

-ctarg.alh will get loaded and your heartbeat GUI appears.
-Make it
+ctarg.alh will get loaded and your alarm GUI will appear.

 Since the high power heater power is linked to the temperature in each